Akilan1999/p2p-rendering-computation/Docs/Installation.md

 [Instructions to install docker GPU](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker)
 ````
-Do ensure that the docker command does not need sudo to run
+// Do ensure that the docker command does not need sudo to run
+sudo chmod 666 /var/run/docker.sock
 ````

 ### Build Project and install project